SameedIlyas/SameedIlyas/README.md

 ### Behind the Code

-I write software the way I write stories — layered, purposeful, and a little obsessed with meaning.
+I write software the way I write stories which are layered, purposeful, and a little obsessed with meaning.

 - Every project starts with a question.
 - Every feature I build hides a "why" beneath the "how."